 Where: Fig & Olive Melrose Place

 What: Celebrate New Year's in style--French Riviera style, that is.
-The 8,000 square foot Fig & Olive restaurant and lounge kicks off their festivities at 6 p.m. with a complimentary glass of Moët, a spectacular four-course dinner and, later with downtempo grooves by DJ Julien Nolan of St. Tropez (from 10 p.m. through 2 a.m.)
+The 8,000 square foot Fig & Olive restaurant and lounge kicks off their festivities at 6 p.m. with a complimentary glass of Moët, a spectacular four-course dinner and, later with grooves by St. Tropez DJ Thomas Toccafondi (from 9 p.m. through 12 a.m.)

 Where: Walt Disney Concert Hall